 The woman who has been seen praying in front of the exhibit and always vanishes when approached.
 Additional claims about the woman state she never shows up on film regardless of the cameras around and photos were taken.

 A young man also spends a great deal of time in the Chamber of Horrors as his spirit is often witnessed in the Wax Museum area.

-The Linda Vista Hospital, built in 1904, has a long history as one of the most haunted places in Los Angeles.
+The Linda Vista Hospital in Boyle Heights, LA, built in 1904, has a long history and a growing reputation as the most haunted hospital in Los Angeles.
 The structure was used for many decades as a hospital and was used as a building to suit the needs of employees of the railroad.